 \section{Integral equation}

-The idea of \cite{Hasenfratz:1990ab,Hasenfratz:1990zz} was to consider the sigma-model in the presence of a magnetic field $h$ coupled to a $U(1)$ charge.
+Let us consider the sigma model in the presence of an external field $h$ coupled to a $U(1)$ charge.
+Such a system was initially studied in \cite{Polyakov:1984et,Wiegmann:1985jt}.
 When the value of $h$ exceeds the mass gap, a finite density $\rho$ of equally polarized particles is created.
 At large values of $h$ the free energy of the system can be computed perturbatively due to the asymptotic freedom.
-Knowing the free energy density $f[h]$, we can find the energy density $\varepsilon[\rho]$ through the Legendre transform: \be \varepsilon[\rho]=\textrm{min}_{h}(f[h]+\rho h). \ee
+Knowing the free energy density $f[h]$, we can find the energy density $\varepsilon[\rho]$ through the Legendre transform: \be \varepsilon[\rho]=\textrm{min}_{h}(f[h]+\rho\, h). \ee